ngds/ckanext-ngds-bku03232018/ckanext/ngds/metadata/readme.md

         - SOS
         - OpenDAP
     - *Persistence via* `ckan.model.Resource.extras` if possible
-6. Layer name, Feature type, or profile name: For services with multiple layers (WMS),  feature types (WFS) or for which a more proscriptive profile document needs to be referenced, indicate the name layer, feature, or the URI for the profile that corresponds to this dataset.
-Fancy validation--if is OGC service, GET the capabilities document and populate pick list for layer name or feature type, if only one name, select by default and don't bother user.
+6. Layer name: For services with multiple layers, indicate the name layer that corresponds to this dataset.
     - **Additional Content**
     - Default value: none, optional
     - *UI-suggestion*: an input for the layer name, only applicable to service links